 Top speed: 237 km/h

-That aside, the Jag rides extreme well on its dynamic mode, giving precision in handling and comfort at the same time.
+That aside, the Jag rides extreme well on its sportiest setting, giving precision in handling and comfort at the same time.
 This definitely has an advantage over the BMW 330i where the German loses in comfort to the XE.
-Jaguar’s integral link plays a huge role here.
+The usual double wishbone in front and Jag's integral link behind plays a huge role here.
 The suspension allows the forces between the horizontal and vertical to be separated from one another.
 With that, it will be a car that you can drive for a very long time and distance.

 Steering on the XE is different compared to its German rivals.
-Being electrically assisted, the steering of the Jaguar is sharper and light.
-This gives the agility and lightness to the drive.
-This contrasts with the German like Audi, where it gets heavier under dynamic which is to give the feel of stability.
-However, similar to the BMW 330i the transmission is smooth and quick thanks to the 8-speed ZF.
+Although being electrically assisted, the steering of the Jaguar is tuned to be light weighted yet precise.
+This gives the car more athleticism in contrast to Audi where the wheel gets heavier in dynamic and nothing more.
+However, similar to the BMW 330i, the transmission is smooth and quick thanks to the 8-speed ZF.

-The XE is great to drive and will reward the driver after a good journey.
-However, the German rivals will win the hearts of those who loves gadgets and toys, and Jaguar mainly for its design and badge.
-However, just as when the XE gets so good, turbo noise was all I hear emanating from the front during acceleration.
-A little more engine note to that would make the drive more engaging.
+The XE is great to drive and will reward the driver in every taken journey.
+On the one hand, German rivals will win the hearts of those who love gadgets and on the other, Jaguars for its design.
+As soon as the XE and I become one, turbo noise was all I hear emanating from the engine which spoils it a little.
+Thus a more tuneful engine note would make the atmosphere a lot better.